wp-plugins/hypernews/readme.txt

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

+== Screenshots ==

+1. News listing with tools to read, unread, mark as favorite, hide, publish as draft and make a note.